0xadri/notes-js/__intrvw_qs_09_system_design.md

      1.a Input: Get JSON files for different inputs such as base cases and common cases 1.b Input Analysis: Answer Questions: "What are the essential data types we have?", "For each data type, what quantity of data would a common case have?"
      1.c Input: Make sure you understand the JSON files provided - use GPT if needed

 2. Visualize Requirements
      2.a Draw Schemas - identify relationships between data types (one-to-one, one-to-many, many-to-one, many-to-many) 2.b Draw Wireframes - identify all the views/pages and components 2.c Write Pseudo Code - write pseudo unit tests

 3. Brute Force Solution: implement basic solution
      3.a Code unit tests for each view/page and component 3.b Code basic solution for each view/page and component

 4. Analyze: gather feedback, measure, and monitor

 5. Optimize/Improve: prioritise first

 6. Repeat 4+5 as many times as needed

 -------------------------------------------------------

 # 1. System Design: Requirements Analysis

-- Who - i.e. content editors/admins, end users , etc
-- Where - i.e. mobile app, web app, api service, physical location
-- When - i.e. when used the most
-- What - inputs and outputs they give to the system (data, images, video).
-- How many - Traffic,
-- How much - Storage, Throughput

-Extract Functional Requirements (Use Cases) i.Who - Do we have different types of users ? ii. where - Where do they use the System (Web, Mobile, Desktop ...) ? iii. what - What is the user input and the system output (data, images videos) ?

-Extract NonFunction Requirements (Traffic, Throughput, Storage) - scalability and availability??
+TLDR:
+ 1. **FR**: Who, What, When, Where: Action-Oriented: Use Cases
+ 2. **NFR**: Demands and Constraints Oriented: Scalability And Availability Challenges: System Performance Metrics

+## Functional Requirements
  i.
-Traffic
+Who - Do we have different types of users ? - i.e. content editors/admins, end users , etc
  ii.
+Where - Where do they use the System (Web, Mobile, Desktop ...) ? - i.e. mobile app, web app, api service, physical location iii.
+What - What is the user input and the system output (data, images videos) ? - i.e. pdf files, profile pics, output generated vids iv.
+When - When used the most? - i.e. peak time every day at 6PM CET when people finish work

+## Non-Functional Requirements
+ i.
+Traffic - How many users per day/week/month ?
+Peak usage ?
+What does "active users" mean?
+Where are users located? ii.
+Throughput - Do users mostly read pages?
+Or also publish data?
+Do they fetch data?
+What's the estimated payload size? iii.
+Storage - What kind of data are we storing(if any)?
+Are relationships important? iv.
+Read/Write Ratio - Do users mostly consume content?
+Or often publish too, like everyday?
+Diff between nb of reads vs nb of writes?

+## Main Goals

+ 1. Traffic & Throughput
+  - Estimated number of users - translate it - into a concrete number of request per secons or requests per minute.
+  - Estimate the throughput in Mb/seconds using back of the envelope numbers(payload size) and requests per second.

-Read/Write Ratio
+ 2. Storage & Read/Write Ratio
-iii.
-Storage
-iv.
-Throughput

-System Performance Metrics
-- Latency - the time it takes to send data from point A to point B(HTTP request, reading data from memory, reading data from disk).
+  - Extract the requirements for the kind of database to use - MySQL and NoSQL databases.
+  - For very unusual and specific use-cases graph databases of spatial database can makes sense.

+Lingo:
  - Throughput - the volume of data we can send over a period of time from point A to point B(100 MB/second).
+ - Latency - the time it takes to send data from point A to point B (HTTP request, reading data from memory, reading data from disk).

 -------------------------------------------------------

-# 2. Brute Force Design (MVD)
+# 2. Brute Force Design (MVD) - aka Minimum Viable Design

-The “Minimum Viable Design”
  a.
-Fullfill the usecases with the minimum number of components
+Fullfill the use-cases with the minimum number of components - base cases, common cases, and corner cases
  b.
 Get a “top view” of how the System Should look like
-c. let your interviewer know: you will not address scalability or Availability challenges, you will focus only on the functional requirements
+ c.
+Let your interviewer know: you will NOT address Scalability or Availability challenges, you will focus only on the functional requirements

 Components:
  --> Frontend (web app, mobile app)